 Obesity in dogs is as destructive as in humans.
 Most of the health issues associated with overweight humans can also be experienced by obese dogs.
 Cardiac disease, hypertension, type 2 diabetes, cancer, osteoarthritis, respiratory problems and various orthopedic injuries are some of the health complications related to canine obesity.

-Possible solution to canine obesity
+Possible solutions for canine obesity

 The best way to address canine obesity is to get your dog a good vet doctor.
-Ensure that your vet doctor carries out wellness exam on your dog at least twice a year.
+Ensure that your vet carries out wellness exam on your dog at least twice a year.
 This is the surest way of checking the weight of your dog.
 Ensure that your dog maintains a healthy weight.
 In case you confirm a harmful weight gain in your pet, then proceed with the weight loss programs below.

 The traditional dog food helps majority of dogs maintain a healthy weight.
 If your dog is putting on excess weight, then you can try feeding your dog with the traditional diet.
 Your vet will always give you the right weight loss diet for your dog.
 However, you need to observe the same feeding schedule recommended for weight management in humans.
 Keep junk and sugary foods from your dog.
 Avoid including fatty foods in your dog's meal, but instead go for foods with high fiber content.
 Natural diets are also recommended for weight loss in canines.